wfbstone/Neuron-Image-Classification/README.md

 ## Overview

 This project is on the classification of Neuron images produced by the Psychiatry Department of the University of Oxford.
-The classification task is to learn to distinguish whether Neurons have been treated with the compound [Amyloid- &beta;](https://en.wikipedia.org/wiki/Amyloid_beta "Wikipedia article").
+The classification task is to learn to distinguish whether Neurons have been treated with the compound [Amyloid-&beta;](https://en.wikipedia.org/wiki/Amyloid_beta "Wikipedia article").
 The images used are taken after staining with the [Cy5 dye](https://en.wikipedia.org/wiki/Cyanine "Wikipedia article"), a biomarker for the [MAP2 gene](https://en.wikipedia.org/wiki/Microtubule-associated_protein_2 "Wikipedia article") found in the Neuronal Cytoskeleton.

 Amyloid-&beta; is thought to induce synapse loss.
 Verifying that this is the case and having a robust classifier will allow researchers to test different compounds for their abilities to reduce the effects of treatment with Amyloid-&beta;